How To Reduce The Appearance Of Stretch Marks During Pregnancy

 Regardless, this annoying rash is harmless to both mom and baby and goes away by itself within a couple of weeks after delivery.

 But enough of the technical stuff!
-Let’s get to the best ways to prevent stretch marks during pregnancy.
+Let’s get to the best ways to reduce the appearance of stretch marks during pregnancy.

 Ben Franklin once said, “An ounce of prevention is worth a pound of cure.”
 And while Ben probably didn’t have stretch marks in mind when he said it, we couldn’t agree more.
-The most powerful way to prevent stretch marks is to treat them early, before they even appear, and often.
+The most powerful way to reduce the appearance of stretch marks is to treat them early, before they even appear, and often.

 This is important because once stretch marks have formed, they are more difficult to get rid of.
-It’s better to prevent them from forming than to deal with them after your baby is born.
 So, as soon as you know you are pregnant, start putting the tips we’ve provided below into practice.

 1) Eat A Healthy Diet

-Eating a healthy diet is a great first step towards preventing stretch marks during pregnancy.
+Eating a healthy diet is a great first step towards reducing the appearance of stretch marks during pregnancy.
 Remember, stretch marks form because of rapid weight gain.
 That weight gain can’t be prevented—you are carrying a baby after all—but you can work to keep it within healthy limits.

 We recommend a balanced diet that includes: